DrakonianMight/waveTools/README.md

 # waveTools
-A python toolbox for processing Datawell wave data
+A python toolbox for processing wave data.
+Objective 1 - Tools for processing datawell wave data.